-This document is an advisory document only and does not set out a policy for anyone to follow.
+It is an advisory document and does not set out a policy for anyone to follow.
 It is intended only as guidelines for Clubs to construct their own policy.

 Events in 2020 have led to the widespread introduction of on-line meetings.
-Meetings may be of photographic events or may be administrative.
+Meetings may be of photographic events, online lectures or judging or may be administrative.
 This guidance also applies where physical meetings may be recorded by video.